Angelica137/store_api/README.md

 [4]: https://learning.oreilly.com/videos/building-web-apis/

 This blogpost was very useful when setting up Postman environments.
-It saves a lot of typing and copy-pasting https://dev.to/loopdelicious/using-jwt-to-authenticate-and-authorize-requests-in-postman-3a5h
+It saves a lot of typing and copy-pasting. https://dev.to/loopdelicious/using-jwt-to-authenticate-and-authorize-requests-in-postman-3a5h